curl/everything-curl/libcurl-http/auth.md

     Authorization: Basic am9lOnNlY3JldA==

-This authentication method is totally insecure over HTTP as the credentials will then be sent in plain-text over the network.
+This authentication method is totally insecure over HTTP as the credentials are sent in plain-text over the network.

 You can explicitly tell libcurl to use Basic method for a specific transfer like this: